pygamelib/pygamelib/CONTRIBUTING.md

 * Each pull request should implement ONE feature or bugfix.
 If you want to add or fix more than one thing, submit more than one pull request.
 * Do not commit changes to files that are irrelevant to your feature or bugfix (eg: `.gitignore`).
 * Do not add unnecessary dependencies.
-* Remember: the hac-game-lib is supposed to require only python3, colorama and a terminal to run.
+* Remember: the pygamelib is supposed to require only python3, colorama and a terminal to run.
 Anything more needs to be discussed.
 Any dependency to a specific platform or OS will be refused.
 * Be aware that the pull request review process is not immediate, and is generally proportional to the size of the pull request.
-* Please, check the [pull request checklist](https://github.com/arnauddupuis/hac-game-lib/blob/master/PULL_REQUEST_REVIEW_CHECKLIST.md) before submitting your PR.
+* Please, check the [pull request checklist](https://github.com/arnauddupuis/pygamelib/blob/master/PULL_REQUEST_REVIEW_CHECKLIST.md) before submitting your PR.

 # Your First Contribution

 If you are unsure where to begin look for the following tags:
 - **new coders friendly**: Issues with this tag are easy to address and are well suited for new developpers that want to contribute.
-- **good first issue**: Issues with that tag are good candidates to start contributing the hac-game-lib
+- **good first issue**: Issues with that tag are good candidates to start contributing the pygamelib
 - **Help wanted issues**: issues which should be a bit more involved than beginner issues.

 Some resources for newcomers: